Hypercubed/dynamo/README.md

 ### Explicit typing

 This library uses metadata reflections to infer types in the type signatures.
 Since TypeScript only supports [basic type serialization](http://blog.wolksoftware.com/decorators-metadata-reflection-in-typescript-from-novice-to-expert-part-4#3-basic-type-serialization_1) only basic types can be inferred.
-These basic types are `number`, `string`, `boolean`, `Array`, `Function`, `Date`, and `RegExp`.
+These basic types are `number`, `string`, `boolean`, `undefined`, `Array`, `Function`, `Date`, and `RegExp`.
 Other types (including `any` and union types) are treated as `Object` for `typed-function`.
 To support more complex types the input parameter signatures must be supplied to the `signature` decorator as a array of strings.

 ```ts
 class Fn extends TypedFunction {